vikas9392345479/NeoMart/README.md

 ## 💼 About Me

-This project was part of my Django learning journey.
+i am vikas This project was part of my Django learning journey.
 I cloned the base repo, removed unnecessary components, cleaned up the code, and customized it to reflect a functional and focused e-commerce app.

 Check out the live demo (once deployed) or explore the codebase to see how it works.